 - piloting the system in Bogota and/or Cartagena

-The project will be implemented in three phases over 18 months, starting in 2018.
+The project will be implemented in three phases over 18 months.

 Design and development of the RMS